MozeZsz/betterQueue/README.md

 - Python 2.6+

+## Installation

+Clone the repository and navigate to the project directory.
+The project does not require any additional libraries outside the Python Standard Library.

 ## Features

 - The Queue class is initialized with two parameters: `max_queue_length` and `min_queue_length`.
 These parameters define the maximum and minimum number of elements that the queue can hold.